Upgrading via installV2.sh ( Xray Version >= 3.131.x )

 Linux Archive

-Starting Xray version 3.131.x, the installer script will allow you to install RabbitMQ 4 and/or Quorum queues, optionally.
+Starting with Xray version 3.131.x, the installer script will optionally allow you to install RabbitMQ 4 and/or Quorum queues.
 Before proceeding with the upgrade, make sure your existing Xray deployment is using RabbitMQ version 3.11.x or higher

-The installer script provides you with an interactive way to upgrade Xray and its dependencies.
+The installer script provides an interactive way to upgrade Xray and its dependencies.
+Make sure to upgrade one node at a time when upgrading a cluster of nodes.

 Stage 1